UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Methods

-As illustrated in Fig. \ref{fig:2}, UASTrack adopts an RGB-based pre-trained Transformer architecture \cite{transformer} as the backbone.
-Multi-modal tracking aims to predict the bounding box of the target in subsequent frames, based on its initial location and shape in the first frame of a video.
-Robust tracking performance necessitates the effective integration of multi-modal inputs, including RGB images ${I}_{RGB}$ ${\in \mathbb{R}^{{H} \times {W} \times 3}}$ and auxiliary images ${I_{X}}$.
-Initially, the foundation network preprocesses input image pairs, converting them into a unified embedding format.
-The embedding features are processed by the feature extractor $F$ to generate fused features denoted as $f$.
-The fused features are forwarded to the task head $H$, which extracts task-relevant information and generates the final predictions $P$ after post-processing.
-The process of multi-modal tracking can be described as follows:
+As illustrated in Fig. \ref{fig:2}, UASTrack adopts an RGB-based pre-trained Transformer \cite{transformer} as the backbone.
+Multi-modal object tracking aims to predict the bounding box of the target in subsequent frames based on its location and shape in the first frame of a video sequence.
+Reliable tracking accuracy requires an effective integration of multi-modal inputs, including RGB images {${{{I}}}_\mathrm{RGB}$ ${\in \mathbb{R}^{\mathrm{H} \times \mathrm{W} \times 3}}$} and auxiliary modality images {${{{I}}_\mathrm{X}}$ ${\in \mathbb{R}^{\mathrm{H} \times \mathrm{W} \times 3}}$} {(X data is commonly represented as three-channel images in current tracking datasets).} Initially, the foundation network preprocesses input image pairs, converting them into a unified embedding format.
+Subsequently, these embedding features are processed by the feature extractor $\mathrm{{F}}$, which generates fused features.
+The fused features are then passed to the prediction head $\mathrm{Head}$, which extracts task-relevant information and generates the final prediction location ${\textit{P}}$ through post-processing.
+The process of multi-modal object tracking can be described as follows:

-Considering the scarcity of comprehensive multi-modal training datasets, such as RGB-T, RGB-D, and RGB-E, and the lack of pre-trained multi-modal models, we adopt an RGB-based pre-trained Transformer as the backbone to mitigate over-fitting in downstream multi-modal tasks.
-The Transformer blocks are kept frozen, while task-agnostic representation learning adapters are fine-tuned.
-To address significant differences among modalities—such as variations in distributions, color characteristics, and data sparsity—an activated discriminative auto-selector is employed to effectively distinguish between different multi-modal tasks.
-This enables targeted processing by filtering modality-specific data and dynamically selecting the most relevant architecture, thereby ensuring efficient workflows.
+{Considering the scarcity of comprehensive multi-modal datasets that simultaneously encompass RGB-T, RGB-D, and RGB-E modalities, as well as the absence of pre-trained multi-modal models, we adopt the RGB-based pre-trained OSTrack \cite{ostrack} as the foundation model to enhance the feature extraction ability of multi-modal tasks.
+Our UASTrack fine-tunes only {2.10M} adapter-learning parameters, which constitute just 2.27\% of the 92.13M parameters in the foundation model, demonstrating preferable transfer learning capabilities.}

+{A Discriminative Auto-Switch is employed to differentiate among various tasks by analyzing the characteristics of the auxiliary modality.
+Our proposed method further facilitates targeted processing of video data by enabling the dynamic selection of the corresponding architecture, thereby achieving modality-specific customization.}